- I. The basics of the Supply Chain Act

 Enterprises must undertake more detailed assessments of prioritised risks when they need more information to take action.
 This might concern the severity of possible human rights violations and their likelihood, or it might concern the groups of people affected, the suppliers where there are risks.
 It might also concern the political, legal or cultural situation where production takes place.

-Risk analysis must be carried out annually as well as on an ad hoc basis (cf. Section 5 (4) LkSG).
+Risk analysis must be carried out annually as well as on an ad hoc basis (cf. section 5 (4) Supply Chain Act).
 This enables enterprises to react to supply network dynamics.

 4. What happens when risk analysis cannot be undertaken because an enterprise was not able to achieve transparency in the supply chain despite making an effort?

 The due diligence obligations establish an obligation to make an effort, not an obligation to succeed.
 That means that enterprises must make continuous, reasonable efforts to fulfil their due diligence obligations: this includes aiming for supply chain transparency.
-If they are unable to achieve this for plausible reasons, they are nevertheless acting in line with the LkSG.
-Risk analysis must be updated ad hoc as required and at least annually.
+If they are unable to achieve this for plausible reasons, they are nevertheless acting in line with the Supply Chain Act.
+Risk analysis must be updated on an ad hoc basis as required and at least annually.

-5. Do goods that are not intended for resale, such as office supplies and software, fall under priority risks according to Section 5 (2) LkSG when they are very similar to the goods of the core business?
+5. Do goods that are not intended for resale, such as office supplies and software, fall under priority risks according to section 5 (2) Supply Chain Act when they are very similar to the goods of the core business?

-All goods that an enterprise purchases to manufacture its products or provide its services are part of the supply chain (cf. Section 2 (5) LkSG) and are therefore part of the risk analysis.
+All goods that an enterprise purchases to manufacture its products or provide its services are part of the supply chain (cf. section 2 (5) Supply Chain Act) and are therefore part of the risk analysis.
 This also applies to goods that enterprises purchase to ensure they continue to exist, but which are not directly incorporated into the final product.

 However, enterprises do not have to consider all risks in equal detail.
-They should focus on the most important ones (cf. Section 5 (2) LkSG), i.e., prioritise them.
-Whether risks associated with the production of these goods are to be prioritised by the enterprise depends on the criteria for appropriateness defined in Section 3 (2), in particular on how serious the risks are seen to be and what the enterprise’s potential influence is on effectively countering these risks.
+They should focus on the most important ones (cf. section 5 (2) Supply Chain Act), i.e., prioritise them.
+Whether risks associated with the production of these goods are to be prioritised by the enterprise depends on the criteria for appropriateness defined in section 3 (2), in particular on how serious the risks are considered to be and what the enterprise’s potential influence is on effectively countering these risks.

 IX.
 Due diligence obligation to issue a policy statement

-1. According to section 6 (2) sentence 2 of the Supply Chain Act (LkSG), policy statements must be adopted by senior management.
-In the case of a German subsidiary GmbH, does "senior management" mean "management board” (Geschäftsführung)?
-And in what form is the policy statement to be "adopted"?
+1. According to section 6 (2) sentence 2 Supply Chain Act, policy statements must be adopted by senior management.
+In the case of a German subsidiary GmbH, does “senior management” mean “management board” (Geschäftsführung)?
+And in what form is the policy statement to be “adopted”?
 And to whom is it to be issued?

-In the case of a German subsidiary GmbH, "senior management" means "management board” (Geschäftsführung).
+In the case of a German subsidiary GmbH, “senior management” means the “management board” (Geschäftsführung).

 2. Do policy statements have to have a uniform, outwardly coherent form?
 Or is it sufficient to place the elements in separate documents (e.g., corporate policy, code of conduct for suppliers, integrated strategy report, risk assessment and implementation)?